Pies - TartsView Our Alphabetical Recipe Index for Pies - Tarts

 This gourmet deep-dish tart reminds me of the middle of summer.
 A trio of fruits form the filling and the top is a patchwork of dough.

 A crisp and buttery crostata dough cradles a nest of blueberries and raspberries.
-It is all topped with a butter crumb topping that bakes up over the exposed fruit center and makes for one more incredible textural layer on what is good to the last crumb.
-What’s great about crostata is that being free form tarts, they don’t require much skill and they still come out looking like a pro did it.
+It's all topped with a butter-crumb topping that bakes up over the exposed fruit center and makes for one more incredible textural layer on what is good to the last crumb.
+What's beguiling about crostata is that because they are free-form tarts, they don't require much skill yet they bake up into pastry-shop perfection.

 Really more of a cake than a pie.
 This is a two layer yellow cake, filled with custard and topped with chocolate glaze - a diner style dessert at its best if you make this homemade version.
 Come on, when's the last time you had a slice of this absolutely wonderful dessert?
 If you are in a hurry- substitute instant vanilla pudding or you can use something like Byrd's Custard powder.

 My son Benjamin inspired me (i.e. he actually got me to stay up way past midnight baking) to make this golden pastry tart, filled with decadent brownie middle, and capped with yet more buttery pastry.
 It's amazing warm or cold, with ice-cream or pure and simple, as is.

 This is perfectly balanced between tart and sweet, cake and pastry.
 It is a make ahead dessert (up to three days) and pleases a crowd.
 It also looks beautiful.
 Beauty and brains in baking – bravo!